thephez/dash-docs/_includes/devdoc/guide_block_chain.md

 Although a fork is an actual divergence in block chains, changes to the consensus rules are often described by their potential to create either a hard or soft fork.
-For example, "increasing the block size above 1 MB requires a hard fork."
+For example, "increasing the block size requires a hard fork."
 In this example, an actual block chain fork is not required---but it is a possible outcome.

 Consensus rule changes may be activated in various ways.
 During Bitcoin's first two years, Satoshi Nakamoto performed several soft forks by just releasing the backwards-compatible change in a client that began immediately enforcing the new rule.
 Multiple soft forks such as BIP30 have been activated via a flag day where the new rule began to be enforced at a preset time or block height.
 Such forks activated via a flag day are known as [User Activated Soft Forks][/en/glossary/uasf]{:#term-uasf}{:.term} (UASF) as they are dependent on having sufficient users (nodes) to enforce the new rules after the flag day.

 Later soft forks waited for a majority of hash rate (typically 75% or 95%) to signal their readiness for enforcing the new consensus rules.
-Once the signalling threshold has been passed, all nodes will begin enforcing the new rules.
+Once the signaling threshold has been passed, all nodes will begin enforcing the new rules.
 Such forks are known as [Miner Activated Soft Forks][/en/glossary/masf]{:#term-masf}{:.term} (MASF) as they are dependent on miners for activation.